THEB05S-T/Jaavo/terms.md

 - Payment will be charged to your Apple ID account at confirmation of purchase.
 - Your subscription automatically renews unless auto-renew is turned off at least 24 hours before the end of the current period.
 - Your account will be charged for renewal within 24 hours prior to the end of the current period at the price above.
-- You can manage and cancel your subscription by going to your Apple ID account settings on your device after purchase.
+- You can manage your subscription or turn off auto-renewal at any time through your Apple ID account settings on your device.
-- No cancellation of the current subscription is allowed during the active subscription period.
+- Turning off auto-renewal takes effect at the end of the current billing period.
+You will continue to have access to Pro features until then, and you will not be charged again.
+- Refunds for the current billing period must be requested through Apple — see below.

 ### Lifetime Purchase